darthdeus/dynamorecord/README.md

 Tasks have two attributes, name, which is strored in a string, and tags, which are split by `,` and stored in an array.

 If the application stops responding, refresh the page.
 There might be an issue with internet connectivity.

+If you wish to run this applicatin yourself, you need to create a `tasks` table via the AWS management console and add a primary key called `id`.
+Then supply your AWS login credentials via environment variables `AMAZON_ACCESS_KEY_ID` and `AMAZON_SECRET_ACCESS_KEY`.
+On heroku, these can be set via `heroku config:add AMAZON_ACCESS_KEY_ID=ABCDEF` etc.